 There are strict customs rules about bringing goods into the UK.
 If you bring things that are not allowed, such as drugs, weapons, animals and plants, you may have to pay a fine or be put in prison.
 There are also rules about bringing cash into the UK.
 You will go through customs checks when arriving in the UK.

-When travelling by plane, you cannot pack sharp objects or liquids in your hand luggage as airport security staff may remove them so pack them in your luggage to go in the hold.
+When travelling by plane, you cannot pack sharp objects and there are restrictions on liquids (containers must hold no more than 100ml) in your hand luggage.
+Airport security staff may remove them if they do not meet the restrictions, so pack them in your luggage to go in the hold.
 Ask your airline if there are any other restrictions.

 Hand luggage

-Make sure you pack these documents in your hand luggage:
+Make sure you pack these documents in your hand luggage and not in your hold luggage (in case your hold luggage goes missing or is delayed):

 - Your CAS (you can print the email you received containing the CAS information)